ALMA High-J CO Spectroscopy of High-Redshift Galaxies. II. 0.03" Resolution CO Kinematics Reveal Super-Eddington Accretion in a Dust-Obscured Galaxy at z=3.111: Observations and Data Reduction

-For project 2024.1.01175.S, we performed an independent calibration of the raw visibility data using the Common Astronomy Software Application (\texttt{CASA}) v6.6.6 pipeline \citep{CASA2022}.
-We accounted for a known pipeline issue in \texttt{hifa\_flagdata}, where FDM spectral windows with a small number of channels can be misidentified as time-division mode (TDM) windows and have their edge channels flagged unnecessarily.
-To avoid this, we performed flagging using a modified procedure that excluded the \texttt{edgespw} step for the affected spectral windows.
+For the project 2024.1.01175.S, we re-ran the Common Astronomy Software Application (\texttt{CASA}) v6.6.6 pipeline \citep{CASA2022} on the raw visibility data rather than using the archive-provided pipeline-calibrated products.
+This re-processing was needed to work around a known issue in \texttt{hifa\_flagdata}, where FDM spectral windows with a small number of channels can be misidentified as TDM windows and have their edge channels flagged unnecessarily.
+We used a modified procedure that skipped the \texttt{edgespw} step for the affected spectral windows.
 Additional datasets from projects 2021.1.00168.S and 2022.1.00353.S were taken from the ALMA Science Archive and used as pipeline-calibrated visibility data.
-These datasets were not imaged but were incorporated in the visibility-domain analysis to constrain extended emission and large-scale disk components (Section~\ref{sec:methods_uv}).